WhatsNewSaes/Skeleton-Less/README.md

   * [grunt.js](http://grunt.js); `[sudo] npm install -g grunt-cli`

 ### Install Local Dependancies
-  * Download zip or clone the repo
+  * [Download zip](https://github.com/whatsnewsaes/Skeleton-Less/archive/master.zip), [clone the repo](github-mac://openRepo/https://github.com/whatsnewsaes/Skeleton-Less) or `bower install Skeleton-Less' from your terminal
   * cd to project folder
   * run `[sudo] npm install` (first time users)
-  * run `grunt` (to watch and compile less files)
+  * run `grunt` (to watch and compile Less files)

 ### What's in the download?

-The download includes Skeleton's CSS, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.
+The download includes Skeleton's CSS, ~~Normalize CSS as a reset,~~ a sample favicon, and an index.html as a starting point.

 ```
 skeleton/
 ├── index.html
-├── css/
-│   ├── normalize.min.css
-│   └── skeleton.css
-├── less/
+├── scss/
-│   └── skeleton.css
+│   └── skeleton.scss
 ├── images/
-│   └── favicon.ico
+│   └── favicon.png
+├── package.json
+├── Gruntfile.js
 └── README.md

 ```

+### Contributions
+The goal of Skeleton-Less is to have a mirrored Less repository of Skeleton.
+In order to keep the integrity of the original Skeleton framework, I cannot accept any features or functionality outside the original implementation of [Dave Gamache's](https://twitter.com/dhg) [Skeleton Framework](https://github.com/dhg/Skeleton).
+If you would like to see features, functionality, or extensions outside of the original please make a PR / or issue on the original skeleton framework.

+If you have Less improvements, additional mixins, or other helpful Less techniques that stay within the original codebase.
+Feel free to make a pull request!

 ### Why it's awesome

 Skeleton is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.
 - Minified, it's less than a kb
 - It's a starting point, not a UI framework
-- No compiling or installing...just vanilla CSS
+- ~~No compiling or installing...just vanilla CSS~~

 ## Browser support